Aparna218/Project5/README.md

 #Lithium
 ## Project - Products Management
 This is product management project.
 In this project we are developing only backend server .
-And for developing backend server we are using nodejs , express js framework and database we are using is mongodb.
-For authentication and authorization we are using jsonweb token .
+And for developing backend server we are using nodejs , express js framework and we are using is mongodb database.
+For authentication and authorization we are using jsonweb token .Above mention tech stack used in this project.

 ### Key points
 - In this project we work feature wise.
 That means we are pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 And following steps we followed :